 Revisions to both SSAP No. 26 and SSAP No. 43 to provide specialized transition and disclosure guidance for the reclassification of securities previously reported that will no longer qualify for reporting as bonds.

-Revision to the issue paper to clarify the application of the feeder fund guidance.
+Revision to the issue paper to clarify the application of the principles-based bond definition to feeder funds.

-After considering the comments and proposed revisions, on November 16, 2022, the Working Group exposed revisions to SSAP No. 26R and SSAP No. 43R for comment.
-The Working Group also exposed proposed revisions to other SSAPs that will be impacted with the revisions under the bond project.
-This includes revisions to detail the short-term and cash equivalent restriction for ABS in SSAP No. 2R as well as guidance for debt securities that do not qualify as bonds in SSAP No. 21R.
-This guidance was2643 exposed until February 10, 2023.
-The Working Group considered comments during the 2023 Spring National Meeting and exposed updated guidance, with a comment period ending June 9, 2023, to reflect most of the interested party comments.
+Per an exposure on November 16, 2022 of SSAP No. 26, SSAP No. 43 and other SSAPs that will be impacted under the bond project, until February 10, 2023, revisions were incorporated to reflect most of the interested party comments.
+The revised documents were discussed and exposed at the 2023 Spring National Meeting.
 Most of the edits were minor, but the following elements are specifically noted:

 Revisions to SSAP No. 26 incorporated an exception for nominal interest rate adjustments.
 The guidance defines the exception as being too small to be taken into consideration when assessing an investment’s substance as a bond.
 This revision was added based on industry’s comments on inadvertent impact to sustainability-linked bonds, but the exception guidance is not limited to those specific bonds.